 Preszler Injury Lawyers prides itself on serving the injured people of Ontario for over 60 years.
 If you suffered sexual abuse as a child—or even as an adult—and wish to collect compensation for your economic losses, pain and suffering, and other damages, we can fight for your right to receive this compensation.

 We have consultation offices all over Ontario.
-Call Preszler Injury Lawyers today at 1-800-JUSTICE to speak with an attorney in a free consultation.
+Call Preszler Injury Lawyers today at 1-800-JUSTICE to speak with a lawyer in a free consultation.